Raymond James Financial: History

 In 2012, the firm purchased the Canadian assets of Allied Irish Bank.
 In April 2012, they merged with Morgan Keegan & Company, creating one of the country's largest full-service wealth management and investment banking firms not headquartered in New York.

-As of the fiscal quarter ending September 30, 2021, the firm had delivered 135 consecutive quarters of profitability.
+As of the fiscal quarter ending September 30, 2022, the firm had delivered 139 consecutive quarters of profitability.
 In June 2016, it was listed as a Fortune 500 company for the first time.

 In September 2016, the firm announced its acquisition of Deutsche Bank Wealth Management's US private client services unit, Alex Brown & Sons.

+In April 2017, the firm purchased Reams Asset Management from UMB Financial Corporation.
+The purchase, which amounted to $172.5 million, included Scouts Investments.

-As of September 30, 2021, Raymond James has approximately 8,400 financial advisors throughout the United States, Canada and overseas.
-Total client assets under management are approximately $1.18 trillion.
+As of September 30, 2022, Raymond James has approximately 8,700 financial advisors throughout the United States, Canada and overseas.
+Total client assets under management are approximately $1.09 trillion.

 Current operations

 Raymond James has four main lines of operation: private client group, capital markets (made up of equity and fixed income capital markets as well as public finance), asset management group (made up of asset management services and Carillon tower advisers) and banking.